Exempt vs. Non-Exempt: Do I Have to Classify Some Employees as Hourly?

 How Do I Classify Employees as Exempt and Non-Exempt?

 The FLSA requires employers to classify employees as overtime exempt or non-exempt.
-Therefore when classifying employees, it’s important to ask the following questions:
+Therefore, when trying to figures out employee classification, it’s important to ask the following questions:

 - How much do my employees make?
-As stated above, as of January 1st, 2020, employees earning less than $35,568 per year or less than $684 per week should be classified as hourly pay, overtime non-exempt.
+As stated above, as of January 1st, 2020, employees earning less than $35,568 per year on a salary or less than $684 per week should be classified as hourly pay, overtime non-exempt.

 - Which tasks are my employees responsible for?
 An employee’s day-to-day duties-- not job title--should determine whether an employee is classified as exempt or non-exempt.
 There is a common misconception that only working-class employees performing manual tasks should be classified as hourly.
 This is not the case.
 Some “white collar” positions should actually be classified as hourly.
-For instance, many employers wrongly assume that commissioned inside sales people should be salaried when in fact, these employees should be classified as hourly and overtime non-exempt.
+For instance, many employers wrongly assume that commissioned inside sales people should be paid on a salary basis when in fact, these employees should be classified as hourly and overtime non-exempt.

 - What legal ramifications exist?
 The risk of a lawsuit is highest when employers classify non-exempt employees as exempt.
 The risk is highest in this scenario because the employer is opening itself up to an argument that the misclassified employees were not paid overtime wages that they should have been paid under the FLSA.
 Employers who misclassify employee exemption status on more than one occasion may be subject to civil penalties as well.